kmehltretter82/frama-c-linux/KERNEL.md

    `-ENOMEM` result as `WARN_ON_ONCE`; `panic_on_warn` turns allocation pressure into a host panic.

-The downstream MTE rule automates the first candidate.
+The downstream MTE initialization rule automates the first candidate.
 It performs a narrow intraprocedural CFG analysis over all typed definitions and reports exactly one faultable access in the complete pinned `guest.c`: the live call in `kvm_vm_ioctl_mte_copy_tags()`.
 The translation unit contains 160 defined functions; Eva analyzes only the trivial scan entry because checker coverage is AST-wide rather than Eva-reachability-based.
 A reduced Eva model separately marks the hugetlb folio-wide validity assertion invalid before whole-folio initialization and valid in a synthetic repaired control.

+The helper-domain rule automates the third candidate.
+It tracks `folio_test_hugetlb()` branch facts and direct page-to-folio relations through the normalized CFG.
+The complete baseline `guest.c` reports the invalid `page_mte_tagged()` path once at line 1036; the baseline plus only patch 4 reports zero.
+A focused regression pairs the vulnerable boolean form with the safe ternary and likewise produces one and zero findings.

 These began as source-level findings and none is yet an accepted upstream defect.
-The vCPU-events case is now additionally runtime-confirmed; the other four remain source candidates.
+The vCPU-events and fresh-hugetlb helper-domain cases are now runtime-confirmed under QEMU ARM64; the other three remain source candidates.
 The relevant code was unchanged in upstream commit `548e7bcd0c54` on 2026-08-28, and focused public searches found no existing report or fix.

 The three MTE-family candidates now have a four-patch v1 series under [`contrib/linux-patches/arm64-kvm-mte-v1`](contrib/linux-patches/arm64-kvm-mte-v1/).